warwick-one-metre/qhy-camd/README.md

   "gain": 26, # Gain setting for the CMOS sensor.
 See the QHY600 spec sheet for details on the implications on signal and read noise.
   "offset": 140, # Bias setting for the CMOS sensor.
   "camera_id": "TEST", # Value to use for the CAMERA fits header keyword.
   "output_path": "/var/tmp/", # Path to save temporary output frames before they are handed to the pipeline daemon.
+This should match the pipeline incoming_data_path setting.
   "output_prefix": "test", # Filename prefix to use for temporary output frames.
   "expcount_path": "/var/tmp/test-counter.json" # Path to the json file that is used to track the continuous frame number.
 }